poconoco/nocomake-test/instructions/shh-x-forwarding.md

 ```
 sudo apt install xauth x11-apps
 ```
-And may eb an app to test with:
+And may be an app to test with:
 ```
 sudo apt install xbill
 ```